A Nonlinear Variant of Ball's Inequality: Introduction

 \begin{thm}[Local Nonlinear Brascamp--Lieb Inequality (2018)\cite{bennett2020nonlinear}] Let $\epsilon>0$, and suppose that $(\txtbf{B},\txtbf{p})$ is a $C^2$ nonlinear Brascamp--Lieb datum defined over some neighbourhood $\widetilde{U}$ of a point $x_0\in\R^n$.
 There exists a neighbourhood $U\subset\widetilde{U}$ of $x_0$ such that the following inequality holds for all non-negative $f_j\in L^1(\R^{n_j})$:

-\end{thm} It is natural to ask the question of whether or not there is a more general formulation of Theorem \ref{bbbfc} that does not include an $\epsilon$-loss, since we know that certain sharp results hold on the sphere, as established by Carlen, Lieb and Loss in \cite{carlen2004sharp}, which were later generalised to the setting of compact homogeneous spaces by Bramati in \cite{bramati2019brascamp}.
-Some other interesting results for compact domains depart from the usual transversality assumptions of the aforementioned authors, instead requiring some sort of bracket-spanning type curvature condition.
+\end{thm} It is natural to ask the question of whether or not there holds a stronger formulation of Theorem \ref{bbbfc} that omits the $(1+\epsilon)$ factor, since we know that certain sharp results hold on the sphere, as established by Carlen, Lieb and Loss in \cite{carlen2004sharp}, later generalised to the setting of compact homogeneous spaces by Bramati in \cite{bramati2019brascamp}, however such a result at the level of generality of \eqref{eq:nbras} is likely beyond the reach of the induction-on-scales methods the authors employ.
+Before we move onto the topic of global nonlinear Brascamp--Lieb inequalities, we shall mention that there are some other interesting results for compact domains that depart from the usual transversality assumptions of the aforementioned authors, requiring a curvature condition well.
 This includes $L^p$-improving estimates for multilinear Radon-like transforms, explored by Tao and Wright in the bilinear setting in \cite{tao2003} then generalised by Stovall to the fully multilinear setting in \cite{stovall2011p}.
-We shall not investigate curvature considerations of this type in this paper.
+While the topic of Brascamp--Lieb inequalities with curvature conditions is fascinating, we shall not investigate considerations of this type in this paper.

-While some of the central questions of the local theory of nonlinear Brascamp--Lieb inequalities have been addressed, in the global setting many interesting questions remain open, and progress is largely still at the early stage of the analysis of special cases.
-Examples include inequalities for certain homogeneous data of degree one \cite{homo}, a global weighted nonlinear Loomis-Whitney inequality in $\R^3$ \cite{koch2015convolution}, and some results in the context of integration spaces \cite{carl}.
+While some of the central questions of the local theory of nonlinear Brascamp--Lieb inequalities have been well-addressed, in the global setting many interesting questions remain open, and at this stage almost all known results require rigid structural assumptions.
+Examples of known global nonlinear Brascamp--Lieb inequalities include one for data that is homogeneous of degree one \cite{homo}, a global weighted nonlinear Loomis--Whitney inequality in $\R^3$ \cite{koch2015convolution}, a weighted nonlinear Brascamp--Lieb inequality for data admitting a certain type of algebraic structure \cite{duncan2021algebraic}, which is based on the Kakeya--Brascamp--Lieb inequalities of Zhang \cite{zhang2017endpoint} and Zorin--Kranich \cite{zorin2019kakeya}, and some results in the context of integration spaces \cite{carl}.
 This paper represents a small step towards a general theory of global nonlinear Brascamp--Lieb inequalities, and the author hopes that the results herein would serve as useful tools for future study on this topic.